denilsonsa/denilsonsa.github.io/_posts/2018-07-11-what-do-i-expect-from-documentation.md

 Some technical details can be understood by just reading the code...
 But that is only possible if the developer knows *what code* to read, and *where* it is.

 But maybe my expectations are too high?
 Do you have a different opinion than me?
+I can compromise and settle to being able to answer the majority of those questions.

+I think I should review the documentation of [my side projects](https://github.com/denilsonsa?tab=repositories), I'm pretty sure many of them are lacking enough answers.
+However, smaller projects are easier to understand; the bigger the project is, the more it needs good documentation.